Sand Creek massacre: Treaty of Fort Laramie

-By the terms of the 1851 Treaty of Fort Laramie between the United States and seven Indian nations, including the Cheyenne and Arapaho, the United States recognized that the Cheyenne and Arapaho held a vast territory encompassing the lands between the North Platte River and the Arkansas River, and eastward from the Rocky Mountains to western Kansas.
+By the terms of the Fort Laramie Treaty of 1851 between the United States and seven Native American nations, including the Cheyenne and Arapaho, the United States recognized that the Cheyenne and Arapaho held a vast territory encompassing the lands between the North Platte River and the Arkansas River, and eastward from the Rocky Mountains to western Kansas.
 This area included present-day southeastern Wyoming, southwestern Nebraska, most of eastern Colorado, and the westernmost portions of Kansas.

 In November 1858, however, the discovery of gold in the Rocky Mountains in Colorado, then part of the Kansas Territory, brought on the Pikes Peak Gold Rush.
-Immigrants flooded across Cheyenne and Arapaho lands.
+European immigrants flooded across Cheyenne and Arapaho lands.
 They competed for resources, and some settlers tried to stay.
-Colorado territorial officials pressured federal authorities to redefine the extent of Indian lands in the territory, and in the fall of 1860, A.B.
+Colorado territorial officials pressured federal authorities to redefine the extent of Native American lands in the territory, and in the fall of 1860, A.B.
 Greenwood, Commissioner of Indian Affairs, arrived at Bent's New Fort, along the Arkansas River, to negotiate a new treaty.